stevend-15/stevend-15/README.md

 ### Hi there! 👋

-- 🔭 I’m currently working on ... finishing my BS in Computer Science
+- 🔭 I’m currently working on ... finishing my Master of Engineering in Computer Science at Virginia Tech
 - 🌱 I’m currently learning ...
-Operating Systems, Modeling & Simulation, Software Engineering, Capstone Research
+Data Analytics, Intro to Deep Learning
 - 👯 I’m looking to collaborate on ... anything
-- 🤔 I’m looking for help with ... learning about APIs
+- 🤔 I’m looking for help with ...
+Deep Learning, AWS
 - 💬 Ask me about ... anything!
 - 📫 How to reach me: ... stedevert33@gmail.com
-- ⚡ Fun fact: ... love soccer, music, surfing, and so much more.
+- ⚡ Fun fact: ... love soccer, jazz, Italian culture, surfing, and so much more.